 Don’t forget funding.
 You will need to tie in funding lines to help you get to those interim states.
 Have a detailed plan to get to each state.
 For our largest customers, our Customer Success Management team can help you build a Success Plan, show you what outcomes we can help you achieve for the coming years, and pull the Splunk resources in to support.

 4. Communicate for Buy In

 Kotter talks about “Deeds speak volumes.”
 I love this.
 Use that as your underpinning guide.
 There is so much communication, so much data around in an organisation – so whenever we communicate, we do it with relevance, honesty and openness.
 Ensure you listen to feedback, and encourage two-way communication.
 Make the big messages very, very visible through any medium you can.

 My favourite.
 You’ll undoubtedly have some in the team who are up for the challenge and dislike the status quo.
 Empower them in any way you can.
 Help remove obstacles.
 Get them trained.
 Confront nay-sayers.
 Persuade reluctant bosses, or escalate if necessary.

 6. Create Short-term Wins

 Choose some small packages of work that will create instant results.
-Try and tie them to user pain and keep them cheap.
+Tie them to user pain and keep them cheap.
 Jump on these early victories and go big with the announcements.
 Reward those who deliver.
-In the past, I've had customers from different silos within the org sit next to each other, using Splunk to explore the previously-untouched.
+I've had customers from different silos within the org sit next to each other, using Splunk to explore the previously-untouched.
 Eyebrows rise, eyes widen and pulses rise.
 I love watching this happen.